 Note: Numbers shown are the cumulative (adolescent boy + adolescent girl) percentages

-- ✓ In households without adult male members, adolescents are more involved in tasks, especially those related to agriculture. - ✓ Additionally, in households without adult men, adolescent boys exhibit an increased level of engagement in tasks related to agriculture, making external purchases and taking care of the ill and the elderly.
+- ✓ In households without adult male members, adolescents are more involved in tasks, especially those related to agriculture. - ✓ Adolescent boys in particular increase their involvement in agricultural tasks when there are no adult men in the household.

 KEY TAKEAWAYS